Ideal gas: Entropy

 Since this is an expression for entropy in terms of U, V, and N, it is a fundamental equation from which all other properties of the ideal gas may be derived.

 This is about as far as we can go using thermodynamics alone.
 Note that the above equation is flawed – as the temperature approaches zero, the entropy approaches negative infinity, in contradiction to the third law of thermodynamics.
-In the above "ideal" development, there is a critical point, not at absolute zero, at which the argument of the logarithm becomes unity, and the entropy becomes zero.
-This is unphysical.
 The above equation is a good approximation only when the argument of the logarithm is much larger than unity – the concept of an ideal gas breaks down at low values of V/N. Nevertheless, there will be a "best" value of the constant in the sense that the predicted entropy is as close as possible to the actual entropy, given the flawed assumption of ideality.
 A quantum-mechanical derivation of this constant is developed in the derivation of the Sackur–Tetrode equation, which expresses the entropy of a monatomic (ĉ_{V} = 3/2) ideal gas.
 In the Sackur–Tetrode theory the constant depends only upon the mass of the gas particle.
 The Sackur–Tetrode equation also suffers from a divergent entropy at absolute zero but is a good approximation for the entropy of a monatomic ideal gas for high enough temperatures.